AlarkaSanyal/SimpleJavaExamples/README.md

   * sumA - x + y == sumB - y + x
   * Solving the above gives, x - y = (sumA - sumB)/2 i.e. x = y + (sumA - sumB)/2;
   * Let T = (sumA - sumB)/2
-  * We put all values of A in a HashMap/ArrayList and loop through each value of B to find if (b + T) exists in the HashMap or not.
+  * We put all values of A (i.e. all possible "x"s) in a HashMap/ArrayList and loop through each value of B to find if (y + T) exists in the HashMap or not.
 If it does, then those are the 2 values which when swapped will make the sum of A and B equal.